renewablefunding/rf_logger/README.md

 end
 ```

-As you seen above, you can specify different notifications for different levels or environments whend you log an event.
+As you see above, you can specify different notifications for different levels or environments when you log an event.

 ##Notification##
 While you have to implement notifiers yourself, the API is fairly simple.
 The class must respond to .send_notification.
 The argument passed in is an object that includes a #subject (which can be defined in the configuration (see above), and #details, which is the metadata in YAML format.
 Future versions of this may allow for other transformations of the log data.